Lusty Lady: Unionization

 Several grievances led to the unionizing effort in 1997.
 African American feminist sociologist Siobhan Brooks while working at the club had noticed that African American dancers were discriminated against and filed a complaint.
 The precipitating event was the installation of one-way mirrors in a number of booths (which also exist in the Seattle branch), resulting in some customers taking photos and videos of the show.

 Among the leaders of the organizing drive was the stripper Julia Query who documented the efforts on video, resulting in the documentary Live Nude Girls Unite!, written and directed by Vicky Funari and Julia Query.

 After a vote of the employees, the business was organized by the Exotic Dancers Union, an affiliate of Service Employees International Union, then a member of AFL–CIO, Local 790.
 The Bay Area Sex Worker Advocacy Network (BAYSWAN) provided website support for the workers' unionization effort, which helped to garner public support for the workers as well as inquiries from other exotic dancers and sex workers throughout the country.

 Former Lusty Lady employee Siobhan Brooks commented in a 1997 article that "In some cases the media misquoted us as being the first strip club to unionize.
-But the first strip club to unionize was Pacer's in San Diego.
-However, Pacer's union, Hotel Management, Employee Management, Local 30, negotiated an open clause in its contract.
+But the first strip club to unionize was Pacers in San Diego.
+However, Pacers' union, Hotel Management, Employee Management, Local 30, negotiated an open clause in its contract.
 Open shop means there's no requirement that employees join the union, so the club recruited workers and discouraged them from joining the union and were able to decertify the union."